oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

 * All previous labs have been successfully completed.

-## Task 1 : Prepare target database
+## Task 1 : Prepare Target Database

 **1. Login to target database server.**